 Little Haven’s nurses are on call 24 hours a day, 7 days a week giving professional palliative nursing and guidance to carers.
-Our community based care is provided in the home or patients and families may visit our centre at 14 Henry Street for day hospice, support or therapies.
+Our community based care is provided in the home or patients and families may visit our centre at 14 Henry Street for support or therapies.

-The Little Haven model values
+The Little Haven ‘hospice’ model of community based palliative care values

 - early intervention of palliative care to support patients from their point of diagnosis

 - supporting patients undergoing active treatments eg. Radiotherapy and Chemotherapy

 - shaping compassion by community engagement in care of the dying

 Our team includes Specialist Palliative Care Nurses, Social Workers, Respite Care Volunteers and Complementary Therapists working with your treating Doctor to provide a holistic approach to patient care.
 Addressing all of the patient’s and carers physical, social, emotional, psychological and spiritual needs.

 The Greek Physician Hippocrates, said “It is more important to know the person who has the disease than it is to know the disease that the person has”.
 That sums up our approach to palliative care ~ every patient will have different needs and care will be individually tailored to those needs.

 Little Haven values equitable access for all through provision of all services on a no fee basis